techidaily/site-extra-guidance/source/_posts/updated-step-by-step-guide-to-dynamic-gif-making.md

 We have prepared you with a detailed video tutorial to make a GIF with Filmora.
 Please watch this and your can start your journey to create funny or creative GIFs outros immediately!

-### Video Tutorial - How to Make a GIF with Wondershare Filmora

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/RvR5PNhspKE?si=uJcMYK9v-_Xq7fAg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/Rxyki8-Y630?si=dHLkIxG59zdlZeN0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+### Video Tutorial - How to Make a GIF with Wondershare Filmora

 ## Part 2\.
 Recommendation for GIF Templates: The Best GIF Sites